Professor Robert Poulin

 Kia Ora, I grew up in Geraldine, NZ, and received my BSc here at the University of Otago.
 I then completed a MSc in Ecology, again at Otago, investigating the trophic transmission routes of cestode parasites of New Zealand skates.
 After this, along with Bronwen Presswell, I investigated parasite biodiversity in New Zealand birds and fishes, producing new species descriptions and using genetic markers to resolve life cycles.
 This research was conducted in partnership with Otago Museum, and served to assemble New Zealand's largest parasite collection.
 This work developed into a PhD that allowed me to map parasite transmission patterns on the entire food web of the Otago coastal ecosystem, using genetic tools to match larval and adult helminth stages across all major food chains.
 At present, in partnership with the Cawthron Institute and funded by a MBIE Endeavour grant, I continue my research on the parasites of New Zealand animals, with a focus on their potential as agents of emerging infectious diseases in aquatic organisms.

 I am originally from China.
 I came to New Zealand for a working holiday in 2012 and in the end managed to live here.
-I worked for several years in a factory and then realised I really wanted a job where I could use my brain instead of just fast hands.
-Being a Zoologist was always my childhood dream, so I decided to go to study at the University of Otago in 2017.
-Fascinated by how parasites can manipulate host behaviour, I contacted Robert to volunteer in his lab to learn more about the topic.
-I have been volunteering in Robert's lab since 2018 and developed an interest in the ecology and evolution of parasites.
-I have just completed my Bachelor of Science degree with a Zoology major and Ecology minor in 2019.
-Now I'm starting my Master of Science degree focusing on deep-sea parasites.
-I hope to investigate the parasite communities of different species of rattail fish and also the co-evolutionary history of different species of trematodes with their rattail hosts.
+After working for several years I decided to follow my childhood dream of being a Zoologist, so I enrolled at the University of Otago in 2017.
+Fascinated by how parasites can manipulate host behaviour, I have been volunteering in Robert's lab since 2018 to learn more about the topic.
+After completing a BSc degree in Zoology with an Ecology minor in 2019, I went on to do a Master of Science degree focusing on deep-sea parasites.
+My research investigated parasite communities of different species of rattail fish and the co-evolutionary history of trematodes with their rattail hosts.
+And I've now embarked on a PhD to explore the impact of external environmental factors on the microbiome of trematode parasites within their amphipod intermediate hosts.

 Sila Viriyautsahakul (MSc student)